Intensive temperature and quantum correlations for refined quantum measurements: Harmonic systems

 In this work we focus on quantum harmonic systems (see Fig.~\ref{lattice}) composed of $n_S$ interacting oscillators defined by position and momentum operators $q_i$ and $p_i$ respectively ($i=1,\dots,n_S$).
 Introducing the vector $X=(q_1,\dots,q_{n_S},p_1,\dots,p_{n_S})$, the Hamiltonian $H=X(V\oplus\identity_S)X^T$ describes the system, with $\identity_S$ denoting the $n_S\times n_S$ identity matrix.
 Here the ground and thermal states are Gaussian, thus permitting the use of powerful methods---developed in the context of quantum information theory---for the calculation of fidelity \cite{PS} and quantum correlations \cite{Gaussian}.
-Hamiltonian $H$ models a variety of physical systems \cite{ECP} which are a standard testbed in quantum thermodynamics \cite{ANFO,HMH,GMM}.
+Hamiltonian $H$ models a variety of physical systems, ranging from vibrational degrees of freedom in crystal lattices and ion traps to free scalar Klein-Gordon field on a lattice \cite{ECP}.
+Besides, being exactly solvable \cite{note_integrable}, these models are a standard testbed in quantum thermodynamics \cite{ANFO,HMH,GMM}.

 We first derive the effective Hamiltonian $H_B'$ for the block by imposing the requirements $\rm{(R_1)}$ and $\rm{(R_2)}$ introduced above.
 Being Gaussian, the states $\Omega(\beta)$ are completely described by their covariance matrix $\gamma(\beta)$.
 The elements of the latter are defined as $\gamma(\beta)_{kl}=\Re{\Tr\{\Omega(\beta)[X_k-\bar X_k][X_l-\bar X_l]\}}$, where $\bar X_k=\Tr\{\Omega(\beta)X_k\}$.
 The explicit expression of $\gamma(\beta)$ is